teymuri/scoript/adr/language_design.md

 - JSON covers inherently _most_ of the needs for describing a score (because it's syntax is near to XML).

 ## Cons
-- I will be restricted to the syntax json provides, possibly more dynamic actions can't be done (like e.g. having loops etc.)
+- I will be restricted to the syntax json provides, e.g. can't define variables, can't have loops etc. The interface will be as static as json is.

 ## Status
 <!---